Contingent Vs. Pending: What’s The Difference?

 Can You Make An Offer On A Pending Home?

-A property that has pending status is further along in the transaction process than one that has contingent status.
-If you’re very interested in a property that’s marked as pending, there isn’t a legal reason that would prevent you from making an offer on a pending home.
+A property with a pending status is further along in the transaction process than one with a contingent status.
+If you’re very interested in a property marked as pending, nothing would legally prevent you from making an offer on a pending home.

 The Bottom Line

-Home Buying - 6-minute read
+Home Buying - 4-minute read